brady-alchemy/aa-sdk-staging/site/smart-accounts/sponsoring-gas.md

 ### 2. Create a Gas Manager Policy

-A gas manager policy is a set of rules to define which user operations are eligible for gas sponsorship.
-You can configure the following
+A gas manager policy is a set of rules that define which user operations are eligible for gas sponsorship.
+You can control which operations are eligible for sponsorship by defining rules:

-* Spending rules:
+* **Spending rules**: limit the amount of money or the number of user ops that can be sponsored by this policy
-* Allowlist:
+* **Allowlist**: restrict wallet addresses that are eligible for sponsorship.
+The policy will only sponsor gas for user operations that were sent by addresses on this list.
-* Blocklist:
+* **Blocklist**: ban certain addresses from receiving sponsorship under this policy
-* Policy duration:
+* **Policy duration**: define the duration of your policy and the sponsorship expiry period.
+This is the period for which the Gas Manager signature (paymaster data) will remain valid once it is generated.

-To learn more refer to the guide on [setting up a gas manager policy](https://docs.alchemy.com/docs/setup-a-gas-manager-policy).
+To learn more about policy configuration, refer to the guide on [setting up a gas manager policy](https://docs.alchemy.com/docs/setup-a-gas-manager-policy).

 Once you've decided on policy rules for your app, [create a policy](https://dashboard.alchemy.com/gas-manager/policy/create) in the Gas Manager dashboard.

 ### 3. Link the Policy to your Provider

-Next, you need to link the gas policy to your provider.
-You will see your Policy ID at the top of the dashboard.
+Next, you must link your gas policy to your provider.
+Find your Policy ID located at the top of the policy page in the Gas Manager dashboard.
 Copy it and then replace the `GAS_MANAGER_POLICY_ID` in the snippet below.

 ::: code-group